 Imagine you're at a big party, and you want to count how many people are there.
 Instead of counting each person one by one, you decide to use a shortcut.
 You ask everyone to stand in groups of 10 people each.
 Once they're grouped, you just count the number of groups to find out how many people are at the party.
 This way, you save a lot of time and effort.

 ZK rollups work in a similar way for blockchains.
-In a blockchain, there are many transactions happening, and they need to be verified and recorded.
+In a blockchain, many transactions happen, and they need to be verified and recorded.
 Instead of verifying each transaction individually, which can be slow and expensive, ZK rollups group many transactions together into a "batch" or "rollup."
 Then, they use a special technique called a Zero-Knowledge Proof (hence, ZK) to quickly confirm that all the transactions in that batch are valid without having to check each one separately.

 So, ZK rollups are like the efficient party counting method for blockchains.
 They save time and reduce the cost of processing transactions, making blockchain networks faster and more affordable.